clemtomera/locale-managment-thing/Tools/.github/TOORSON.md

 ## How to integrate it within your game

+Assuming you are properly versioning your game project with Git:

 ## What is left to discuss

 - You may want to pick a license for this repository, separating in rights between code, official game assets, and community contributed assets.